-Therefore, the Commission finds that the proposed project does conform to this stringline setback.
-As proposed, the addition to this project will not extend new development further seaward than adjacent development, and will minimize potential impacts to public access opportunities, public views and the scenic quality along the sandy beach.
+The applicants have submitted a plan with a stringline connecting the existing residences on either side of the project site.
+The plan indicates that no portion of the proposed development extends beyond the stringline with the adjacent buildings and decks.
+Therefore, the Commission finds that the proposed project does conform to this setback.
+As proposed, the addition to this project will not extend new development further seaward than adjacent development, minimizing potential impacts to public access opportunities, public views and the scenic quality along the sandy beach.

 And lastly, the Commission reviews the publicly accessible locations along adjacent public roads and the sandy beach where the proposed development is visible to assess visual impacts to the public.
 The Commission examines the building site and the size of the building.
-The existing residence is located in the private gated community known as Malibu Colony which is seaward of Pacific Coast Highway and Malibu Road.
-This residential community already blocks public views from these roadways to the beach and ocean.
-Although the proposed two story addition may be visible, to a very limited degree, from the public sandy beach, the existing residence already blocks inland views from the beach.
-Moreover, the more scenic inland views of the Santa Monica Mountains as viewed from the water are above the proposed development.
-Thus, the proposed addition will not adversely affect existing public views.
+The existing residence and solid wall along Pacific Coast Highway already blocks public views from the highway to the beach and ocean.
+Although the proposed deck and pile addition and the repair of the deck and stairway may be visible from the public sandy beach, the existing residence blocks inland views from the beach.
+Moreover, the more scenic inland views of the Santa Monica Mountains as viewed from the water are well above the proposed development.
+Thus, the proposed addition and remodel will not adversely affect existing public views.

 For all of these reasons, the Commission finds that the project would have no individual or cumulative adverse impacts on public access, nor will it adversely affect scenic and visual quality.
-Therefore, the Commission finds that a condition to require lateral public access is not appropriate and that the project, as proposed, is consistent with Coastal Act Sections 30210, 30211, 30212, and 30251. ł
+Therefore, the Commission finds that a condition to require lateral public access is not appropriate and that the project, as proposed, is consistent with Coastal Act Sections 30210, 30211, 30212, and 30251.

-C. Geologic and Fire Hazards
+C. Beachfront Hazards